ZewenShen/hdp/PROGRESS.md

 # 10.22
 Implemented Conv method for the 1d case based on "A fast and accurate FFT-based method for pricing early-exercise options under Levy processes (R. Lord et al).
 Derived the characteristic function for n-d GBM.
 In the process of extending the 1d case to the n-d case.

+### Why option prices at the middle of interval are far more accurate than ones at the end
+Same idea as the Monte-Carlo method for highly out-of-money options.